 A 2,770 ton screw corvette, designed by Nathaniel Barnaby.
 The last of a line of 11 "protected cruisers" of the Comus class, she was always intended for service in the Pacific and Australian waters, and so was deliberately designed with a full 'barque' sailing rig, since the availability of fuel away from British shores could not be guaranteed.
 She was some 235 feet in length (between perpendiculars) and 44 feet 6 inch in extreme breadth.
 Launched by Lady Phipps Hornby on June 24th 1884 and commissioned in 1887, her design was optimised for distant cruising service, with a fouling-resistant coppered steel hull.
 She had - for their time - relatively powerful engines made in London by J. and G. Rennie, a famous firm of marine and heavy engineers.
 The engines could develop 3,000 horse power providing a speed of thirteen and three-quarter knots, or under a forced draught, nearly fifteen.
-At the time of the Hurricane, the ship's company amounted to 26 officers, 20 petty officers, 7 signallers, 130 Seamen, 36 Engine Room staff & Stokers, 34 others including stewards and cooks, and 37 marines, officers and men; a total of 290.
+At the time of the Hurricane, the ship's company amounted to 26 officers, 20 petty officers, 7 signallers, 130 Seamen, 36 Engine Room staff & Stokers, 34 others including stewards and cooks, and 37 marines, officers and men, plus a "guest of the Captain"; a total of 291 persons.

 The propeller was driven by those two engines being supplied with steam from no less than six boilers and furnaces.
 The engines were "double-expansion" reciprocating units arranged "in-tandem" on the shaft, and had a design horsepower some 600 more than other ships of her class.
 Calliope was fortunate in being the eleventh and last of the class which included Champion, Cleopatra, Carysfort, Conquest, Curacoa, Constance, Cordelia, Canada and Calypso in addition to the class leader Comus, and benefited from a number of improvements as the ships were built over the period 1875 to 1884.
 Known variously as "C class cruisers", "armoured cruisers" and "protected cruisers" the ships were really a smaller derivative of the Shannon, the first British armoured cruiser of the Royal Navy.
 Fred T. Jane (author of Jane's Fighting Ships) ascribes Calliope as Comus class, though most other reference sources seem to call her the second of the Calypso class.
 All eleven vessels are difficult to distinguish.